 But you can’t wait until you need care to get coverage.
 These policies tend to become costly as you get older, so buying early is ideal, if that’s an option for you.

-3. Other insurance and guaranteed options
+3. Other insurance and guaranteed income options

 Income annuities are another option.
-You pay a lump sum up front to an insurance company, and in return, it pays you a guaranteed annual income.
+You pay a lump sum up front to an insurance company, and, in return, it pays you a guaranteed annual income.
 Besides providing regular income in retirement, some annuities have special contract terms designed specifically to help cover the costs of long-term care.

-The plus side of these hybrid options, according to De Haan: If you don’t require long-term care, you aren’t out any money; your beneficiaries get what remains.
-On the other hand, if you’re in a nursing home for an extended period, you may fall short on coverage.
+The plus side of these hybrid options, according to Hansen: If you don’t require long-term care, you aren’t out any money; your beneficiaries get what remains.

 4. Self-funding nursing home expenses